JulianSegunderaBass/JulianSegunderaBass/README.md

 With a foundation in software development and architecture (including experience as a Software Architect), I'm currently leveraging my Computer Science background with a specialization in Software Systems to improve my skill in User Interface (UI) and User Experience (UX) Design.
 I have front-end website development experience with HTML, CSS, JavaScript, and ReactJS along with development collaboration with Git and GitHub.
 I also use Figma to create user-centered application wireframes and mockups.
 I'm eager to use my background to gain real-world experience contributing to a team that prioritizes exceptional user journeys.

+I also have experience managing learning management systems built upon various platforms, including Moodle, where I learned the best practices for creating clean interfaces to facilitate a better learning experience for students and instructors.

 Find me on [LinkedIn](https://www.linkedin.com/in/julian-terry-bass-601434192/). 💬

 ---